cka09191/cka09191.github.io/README.md

 ## About

-This is repo of my GitHub blog.
-This blog is intended to build and share my 'second brain'.
+This is my GitHub blog's repo.
+This blog is intended to build and share my 'second brain' repository/knowledge base.

 Fields:
 - Physics